paulg1212/Sylvie-The-Robot/README.md

 She is modeled after Mary Elizabeth Winstead.

+### Wait, Silicone?
+Can you 3d print in silicone?

+Eh, no. You don't have to.
+Just 3d print your head model, sand it down, and then make a brush on mold on top of it.
+Then cast silicone into your silicone mold with a release agent.
+Simple!

 ### How to contribute

 You are welcome to submit your own 3d models and I will add them to my collection and give credit to the author if they are